-Student Activities is hires for over 30 Student Leader positions starting Spring Quarter.
-Take a look below for brief job descriptions and instructions on how to apply!
+Student Activities is hiring NOW hiring Student Leaders for the 2014-2015 academic year!
+Take a look below for brief job descriptions and instructions on how to apply.

-Fill out an application for the jobs you want to apply for (applications available Spring 2014):
+- Fill out an application for the jobs you want to apply for :

 - Attach resume and application questions.